Brussels, Belgium

 We asked expats in Brussels what banks they use and there advice about banking.
 They advised:

 "Before retiring in Brussels, expats should research the cost of living and the availability of healthcare services.
 It is also important to familiarize oneself with the local language, as many people in Brussels speak French or Dutch.
 Additionally, expats should consider the tax implications of retiring in Brussels, as Belgium has a progressive tax system.
-Finally, expats should research the different neighborhoods in Brussels to find the one that best suits their needs," said one expat in Brussels.
+Finally, expats should research the different neighborhoods in Brussels to find the one that best suits their needs," wrote one member in Brussels.

 Will I be able to find a job in Brussels?